fuwjax/ev-oss/wonton/README.md

 ###Warning

-While Wonton is used extensively in its current form at EchoVantage, the API is still very rough and should not be considered final.
+While Wonton is used extensively in its current form, the API is still very rough and should not be considered final.
 Use with care.

 ###Usage